gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 Key features that are often built into source plugins are covered in this guide to help explain Gatsby specific helpers and APIs, independent of the source the data is coming from.

-> You can see examples of all the features implemented in this guide (sourcing data, caching, live data synchronization, and remote image optimization) **in the working example repository** for [creating source plugins](https://github.com/gatsbyjs/gatsby/tree/master/examples/creating-source-plugins) which contains a local server you can run to test against an example source plugin.
+> You can see examples of all the features implemented in this guide (sourcing data, caching, live data synchronization, and remote image optimization) **in the working example repository** for [creating source plugins](https://github.com/gatsbyjs/gatsby/tree/master/examples/creating-source-plugins) which contains a local server you can run to test with an example source plugin.

 ### Sourcing data and creating nodes